 You can not legally work in Ecuador with this visa.

-The requirements are the same as those listed above for the 90 day extension.
+The requirements are similar to those listed above for the 90 day extension.
 For a complete list of requirements and step by step instructions for obtaining the Special Tourist Visa (in Spanish) click here.

 If your visa has expired and you are illegal in Ecuador, a few days before you leave the country you need to go to Migracion (a different office from Extranjeria) in Quito or Guayaquil to get your record cleared.
 This will make things easier when you decide to come back to Ecuador.

 When can you come back?
 You must be outside of Ecuador for two years.
 After this time you can return.

 The only exception would be if you obtain a different visa to come to Ecuador OR you can pay a fine equal to two basic wages in Ecuador, which comes to about $775 USD.
 The fine must be paid at an Ecuadorian Consulate of Embassy.
 (Note: this fine is a new option and you may find some consular offices are not up to date and may say they've never heard of such a thing)